Patras3/hon/README.md

 ## You just want to update one settings?

-You can repeat above process with the setting option and the service: `hon.update_settings`.
+You can repeat above process with the setting option and the service: `hon2.update_settings`.

 ## Tested devices
 This integration has been tested with the following devices.